haskell/vscode-haskell/README.md

 * Supports plain GHC projects, cabal projects (sandboxed and non sandboxed) and stack projects
 * Fast due to caching of compile info

+## Supported GHC versions
+vscode-hie-server depends on haskell-ide-engine to support different versions of GHC.
+At the moment of writing the following versions are supported: 8.4, 8.6 and 8.8.
+If your project uses any other GHC version it won't work.

 ## Extension Settings

 You can disable HLint and also control the maximum number of reported problems,